 What sizes of foil wings?

-Beginners will have the fastest progression with an XL front wing (any rider between 50kg and 100kg) and a 45cm stab Surf.
+Beginners will have the fastest progression with an XL front wing (any rider between 50kg and 100kg) and a 46cm stab X-Over.

-In the Rise range: very easy and efficient wings at low speed:
+In the range very easy and efficient wings at low speed:

 The size of the front wing determines the speed/lift ratio.
 The smaller the wing, the faster you will go but will be uncomfortable at low speed.

 The stabs have a major role.
 They determine the stability of the foil and help the lift, but at the expense of the maximum speed of the foil.

 Surf stabs are slower than kite stabs, but have way more lift, and are therefore effective at low speeds.
 Veloce boards are an excellent compromise between speed and lift.

 Contrary to kite foil, in wing, you don’t have much opposition to the wing because it pulls gently.
 So, you don’t put a lot of upwind angle to the mast.
 So, mastering a big mast in Wing is not a problem.